openego/eDisGo/doc/quickstart.rst

     # Do grid reinforcement
     edisgo.reinforce()

-    # Determine cost for each line/transformer that was reinforced
+    # Determine costs for each line/transformer that was reinforced
     costs = edisgo.network.results.grid_expansion_costs